UPPS 04.04.01 - General Workplace Policy

 University employees with access to social security numbers will protect them from disclosure to anyone who does not have a legitimate business need for the information.

-1. The provost and vice president for Academic Affairs will ensure that all policies in this document applicable to faculty are published in the Faculty Handbook.
+The provost and executive vice president for Academic Affairs will ensure that all policies in this document applicable to faculty are published in the Faculty Handbook.

-2. The associate vice president for Human Resources will ensure that all policies in this document applicable to staff are published in the Staff Handbook.
+The associate vice president and Chief Human Resources Officer will ensure that all policies in this document applicable to staff are published in the Staff Handbook.

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Associate Vice President for Human Resources; senior reviewer of this UPPS
+Associate Vice President and Chief Human Resources Officer; senior reviewer of this UPPS

 Executive Vice President for Operations and Chief Financial Officer